broeser/wellid/README.md

 performance.
 In the last chapter each call to validate() or validateBool() starts validation anew.
 To add caching functionality use **CacheableValidatableInterface** instead of ValidatableInterface and **CacheableValidatableTrait** instead of ValidatableTrait.
+If you prefer an abstract class over traits and interfaces, extend **AbstractCacheableValidatable**.
+All cache-related functionality can be found in the \Wellid\Cache-namespace.

+Like the cacheless variant, CacheableValidatable has to implement the getValue()-method.

 Caching will be performed automatically.

 If you want to disable caching for a particular instance of CacheableValidatableInterface, you can call **disableValidationCache()**.
 This